Apropos of nothing, a Czech dude on an upside-down horse. Mustn’t have had a travel agent to answer his ?’s.

 Global Entry

 Global Entry is a program of the US Customs and Border Patrol agency that gives travelers quicker (much quicker) passage through passport control when they return to the US.
 The program also includes TSA Pre-Check, which gives you expedited security line access in the US (but not overseas).
 If you’re trying to choose which if the two to apply for, pick Global Entry if you ever travel outside the US.
 Note that an in-person appointment with CBP is required for approval—but this can be completed as you re-enter the US in some cases.
+Now, your Global Entry card also serves as a Real ID compliant option at the airport, too.

 Visas/ETIAS